akka/akka/akka-docs/java/dispatchers.rst

 ------------------

 For most scenarios the default settings are the best.
 Here we have one single event-based dispatcher for all Actors created.
 The default dispatcher used is "GlobalDispatcher" which also is retrievable in ``akka.dispatch.Dispatchers.globalDispatcher``.
-The Dispatcher specified in the akka.conf as "default-dispatcher" is  as ``Dispatchers.defaultGlobalDispatcher``.
+The Dispatcher specified in the :ref:`configuration` as "default-dispatcher" is  as ``Dispatchers.defaultGlobalDispatcher``.

 The "GlobalDispatcher" is not configurable but will use default parameters given by Akka itself.